Beach Hazards Statement issued for Eastern Currituck by NWS - News Break

 Beach Hazards Statement issued for Eastern Currituck by NWS

-Effective: 2021-05-23 03:36:00 EDT Expires: 2021-05-23 20:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions.
-Target Area: Eastern Currituck BEACH HAZARDS STATEMENT REMAINS IN EFFECT THROUGH THIS EVENING * WHAT...High Rip Current Risk. * WHERE...In Maryland, Maryland Beaches County.
+Effective: 2021-05-22 15:34:00 EDT Expires: 2021-05-23 20:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions.
+Target Area: Eastern Currituck BEACH HAZARDS STATEMENT NOW IN EFFECT THROUGH SUNDAY EVENING * WHAT...High Rip Current Risk. * WHERE...In Maryland, Maryland Beaches County.
 In Virginia, Virginia Beach, and Northampton and Accomack Counties.
 In North Carolina, Eastern Currituck County. * WHEN...Through Sunday evening. * IMPACTS...Breaking waves of 3 to 5 ft will result in rough surf conditions and a high risk of rip currents.alerts.weather.gov